openscan-lsm/OpenScan-Hardware/book/obba.md

   require changes to the whole
   - Especially helpful in collaboration, GitHub pull requests
 - Clarifies required skills and knowledge
+- Description is inseparable from design.
+Modular designs are more amenable to future realignment, repair, and modification.

 ### Separation of concerns